robbiehanson/KissXML/README.markdown

 ### Getting Started

-The minimum deployment target is iOS 8.0 / macOS 10.8 / tvOS 9.0 / watchOS 2.0.
+The minimum deployment target is iOS 8.0 / macOS 10.9 / tvOS 9.0 / watchOS 2.0.

+#### CocoaPods

 The easiest way to install `KissXML` is using CocoaPods.